FAQs

 Is there a book about puppy rearing that you recommend?

 Yes!
+Baxter & Bella isn’t a book exactly – it’s an online library of a myriad of training resources that I highly recommend (use the discount code TIMBERIDGE for 25% off).
 The Art of Raising a Puppy by the Monks of New Skete is a great book to read.
 Don’t feel like you have to read the entire book cover to cover before bringing your new friend home.
 This book covers stages of puppy development, puppy training, housebreaking, crate training, etc. I think you’ll also find that it will serve as a handy reference.

 A member of our family has pet allergies or asthma.
 Which generation of goldendoodle is best for us?

 Due to the genetic makeup, an F1 goldendoodle is not the best choice for a family with dog allergies.
 Rather a puppy with two copies of the furnishing gene is the best option.
 Half of F1b goldendoodles have two copies and half only have one copy like an F1 goldendoodle.
 It is best for families with pet allergies to either choose a puppy from a litter where both parent dogs have two copies of the furnish gene or else pay to genetically test several puppies in a litter to determine which puppies have two copies.
-Genetic testing for the furnishing gene done by Paw Print Genetics usually costs about $55 per puppy and the results are generally available 2 weeks after Paw Print receives the samples from the breeder.
+Genetic testing for the furnishing gene usually costs about $50 per puppy.
 Current research does not indicate that the curliness of a coat impacts allergies.
 In our experience, keeping the dog’s coat shorter is helpful for decreasing the chance of aggravating allergies.
 It’s also best to have your pup sleep in a different room than the family member(s) with allergies.
 Here is a helpful article explaining whether goldendoodles are hypoallergenic.
 We cannot guarantee that any puppy will be hypoallergenic.

 What if I need to rehome my goldendoodle?